savetheinternet/Tinyboard/README.md

 **Vichan has next to no active development**

 **Please do not contact Fredrick Brennan in regards to vichan issues.
-You can contact me at [e-mail pending] or use the issue tracker and I will help you with any issues you experience when I have time.
-I will also be setting up a Discord community which will be bridged with Matrix & IRC very soon, where users of vichan can discuss the software, navigate issues, and get help.
-Thank you for being patient while I begin as a maintainer.**
+You can contact me at [e-mail pending] or use the issue tracker and I will help you with any issues you experience when I have time.**

+**We have a community support Discord that is currently being setup.
+You can join [here.](https://discord.gg/8dmm7KA3jk) I plan on bridging this to Matrix and IRC.**

 As of 29 August 2022, though, it supports PHP8.1.